Find-A-Can/Find-A-Can/Reports/report-4-21.md

 - Set up AWS dynamoDB

 #### Aroosh Kumar
-- Begin reaching out to cities for can locations
+- Began reaching out to cities for can locations
-- Design basic roadmap for back-end interactions
+- Designed basic roadmap for back-end interactions

 #### Ryan Tannenberg
 - Reached out to City of San Diego for can locations